 “That’s right!”
 Holly roared.
 “Let’s skullfuck Flaysac in his motherfucking FACE!”

-The Death Riders went into a crazy-ass frenzy.
-They started bumping chests, slapping skulls, and shoving each other as best they could from atop their mounts—like they were inside a mosh pit for dino-riding maniacs.
+The Riders went into a crazy-ass frenzy.
+They bumped chests, slapped skulls, and shoved each other as best they could from atop their mounts—like they were inside a mosh pit for dino-borne maniacs.

 “TO WAR!”
 Holly screamed.
 She raised her blade high above her head.